Reaction to postponement of the Tokyo 2020 Olympics

 U.S. Olympic and Paralympic CEO Sarah Hirshland:

-“This summer was supposed to be a culmination of your hard work and life’s dream, but taking a step back from competition to care for our communities and each other is the right thing to do.
-Your moment will wait until we can gather again safely.”
+“This summer was supposed to be a culmination of your hard work and life’s dream, but taking a step back from competition to care for our communities and each other is the right thing to do.”

 World Athletics president Sebastian Coe: